Course of Study

 Class Room Environment

-The class room environment in Green Valley is designed to maximize instructional time, help students to feel secure and supported and motivate them to learn and succeed.
-The good environment provides relevant content, clear learning goals, feedback, opportunities to build social skills and strategies to help students succeed.
+The class room environment in Green Valley is designed to maximize instructional time, help students to feel secure and supported and to motivate them to learn and succeed.
+The good environment provides relevant content, clear learning goals, feedback, opportunities to build skills and strategies to help students succeed.
 Children are taught how to think and not what to think.

 At Green Valley, children are in great hands.
-Child centered quality teaching being the primary goal, Green Valley ensures that only well qualified subject specialists and experienced regular trained teachers handle your children.
+Child centered quality teaching being the primary goal, Green Valley ensures that only well qualified subject specialists and experienced, regular and trained teachers handle your children.
 To keep up with the demands of the changing education and world scenario, the teachers are frequently enriched with orientation and empowerment programs.

 Students are expected to do a minimum of 1 to 1½ hours of homework per night for six nights of the week.
 A Study Planner in the School Diary is intended to spread the workload throughout the week.